 Classes are available several times a year in Cincinnati, or we can travel to your location.

-General information about Bob Lang’s SketchUp Classes is at the bottom of this page.
+Posts about Bob Lang’s SketchUp Classes are at the bottom of this page.

 We are actively looking to teach others how to teach SketchUp, especially teachers in middle schools and high schools.
 Please contact Bob by e-mail, or call 513-509-3894 to discuss hosting a class for your group or organization.

-Our “Woodworking With SketchUp” class has been taught at woodworking schools like the Marc Adams School of Woodworking, Kelly Mehler’s Woodworking School, the Woodworking in America Conference, the Annapolis School of Woodworking, and the Center for Furniture Craftsmanship.
-If a school near you isn’t on this list, get in touch with them, and put them in touch with us.
-We are also available to travel to your woodworking club or guild to teach SketchUp, usually at a lower per student price than classes we host or classes at schools.
+My “Woodworking With SketchUp” class has been taught at woodworking schools like the Marc Adams School of Woodworking, Kelly Mehler’s Woodworking School, the Woodworking in America Conference, the Annapolis School of Woodworking, the Center for Furniture Craftsmanship, The Woodworker’s Club and the Philadelphia Furniture Workshop.
+If a school near you isn’t on this list, get in touch with them, and put them in touch with me.
+I am also available to travel to your woodworking club or guild to teach SketchUp, usually at a lower per student price than classes we host or classes at schools.